fercol/basta2.0/README.md

-# BaSTA 2.0: Bayesian Survival Trajectory Analysis (Beta).
+# BaSTA 2.0.0: Bayesian Survival Trajectory Analysis.

 BaSTA is an R package for parametric Bayesian estimation of age-specific survival and mortality for left-truncated and right-censored data.

-## What's new in version 2.0?
+## What's new in version 2.0.0?

 This is the next installment of the R package BaSTA, with several new and improved features, which include: